leap71/leap71.github.io/coding-for-engineers/21-properties.md

 This code creates a linked list of integers.
 A linked list allows you to insert values at any position you want.
 It dynamically grows and shrinks, as you add and remove items.

-The `Count()` function allows you to find out how many objects are currently stored in the `LinkedList`, which, for this container, requires a transversal of all items in the list, which can be non-trivial.
+The `Count()` function allows you to find out how many objects are currently stored in the `LinkedList`, which, for this container, requires a transversal of all stored items, which can be non-trivial.

 So `Count()`, as a consequence, is *not* implemented as a property.
-The invocation of `Count()` reminds you of the fact that there is a cost to running the code.
+The invocation of `Count()` reminds you of the fact that there is a cost to running the function.

-To illustrate this practically, consider this code:
+To illustrate this practically, consider this:

 ```c#
 for (int n=0; n<ai.Count(); n++)